 You designate who will receive benefits from each of your survivor protection plans by naming a beneficiary for each plan.
-In order to designate a beneficiary, you must do so on workday.miami.edu.
-You may name anyone you wish, selecting the same beneficiary for all your coverages, or different beneficiaries for each.
+In order to name a beneficiary, you must complete the Designation of Beneficiary section in the online enrollment process at Workday.
+You may name anyone you wish, selecting the same beneficiary for all your coverage's, or different beneficiaries for each.
 You may also name more than one beneficiary.

 Generally, you name your beneficiary when you enroll in a plan.
-You may also change your beneficiary designation at any time at workday.miami.edu.
+You may also change your beneficiary designation at any time, by going online at Workday.